-Ghosting.
-Yes, that most perplexing and maddening of behaviours when someone with whom you’ve been communicating, suddenly and inexplicably ceases to communicate, never to be heard from again.
+Ghosting; when someone with whom you’ve been communicating, suddenly and inexplicably ceases to communicate with you.
+Ever again.

-Then I start to wonder if this disproportionately happens to me more than others?
-Maybe it is actually something I’m doing wrong?
-Or maybe the question should be … why is it that I am attracting this into my life at this time?
-Some inner work to be done, perhaps.
+Does this happen to me more than others?
+Is it actually something I’m doing wrong?
+Or perhaps the question I should be asking is … why am I attracting this into my life right now?

-I appreciate the opportunity to get in touch with this particular brand of pain, and address it.
-No really, thanks.
-It’s only through connecting with this pain that healing can come.
+In any case – I do appreciate the opportunity to get in touch with this particular brand of pain and address it.
+No really.
+Because it’s only through connecting with this pain that healing can begin.